 The dried papaya is the festive orange in this recipe.
 I really dislike fresh papaya, but its dried counterpart is DELICIOUS.
 Funny, right?I may or may not buy it in bulk – ok, I do!

 The raisins are the black, but you could also do dried blueberries (they’re incredibly dark).
-Mix those with some pepitas (gotta have pumpkin in there somewhere, don’t we?) and some delicious salted and unsalted nuts.
+Mix those with some pepitas (gotta have pumpkin something in there somewhere, don’t we?) and some delicious salted and unsalted nuts.

-You could also easily add some chocolate chunks to make it more of a sweet recipe, but I think it’s pretty perfect as-is!
+You could also easily add some chocolate chunks to make this snack mix more of a sweet recipe, but I think it’s pretty perfect as-is!

 And why not make a separate homemade chocolate candy like these homemade chocolate bars (a great homemade candy recipe)?
 You can make them ahead of time and switch up the flavors for kids and adults alike!

 HEALTHY HALLOWEEN RECIPES

 The trick to coming up with healthy Halloween recipes is to open your mind to all the things in the world that are naturally black and orange.
 It isn’t just olives (gross!) and pumpkins…

-For the black (or dark brown) part, get creative with forbidden rice, black bean pasta (see this pumpkin macaroni & cheese recipe!), black sesame seeds, poppy seeds, dark chocolate, raisins, and blackened chicken or fish.
+For the black (or dark brown) part, get creative with forbidden rice, black bean pasta, black sesame seeds, poppy seeds, dark chocolate, raisins, and blackened chicken or fish.